vandosant/notetaking/4-semesters-of-cs-in-6-hrs.md

 ### Data Structures
 - Binary search tree: When you have ordered data and you want to search for nodes very quickly
+- AVL tree: Balanced BST; Keeps the tree as flat as possible; Implement recursively, balancing subtrees on the way out